Submissions

 Opinions

-IPI Letters is committed to fostering a dynamic and inclusive environment for the exchange of ideas and opinions within the field of information science.
+IPI Letters is committed to providing a dynamic and inclusive environment for the exchange of ideas and opinions within the field of information science.
 As such, we provide a platform for "Opinions" articles that offer authors the opportunity to express their viewpoints and insights on scientific matters related to information.
 These articles are not peer-reviewed research articles and may not necessarily be supported by scientific evidence.
 They represent the personal perspectives and interpretations of the authors.

 Responsibilities of Authors